MicrosoftDocs/VBA-Docs/api/Publisher.Document.WebPagePreview.md

 The Web preview opens with the active page displayed.
 Preview Web pages are generated for each page in the publication.
 However, if the publication is a print publication or otherwise lacks a navigation bar, there may be no way to navigate to those pages.

-Use the  **[PublicationType](Publisher.Document.PublicationType.md)** property to determine if a publication is a print publication or a Web publication.
+Use the  **[PublicationType](Publisher.Document.PublicationType.md)** property to determine if a publication is a print publication or a web publication.

 This method corresponds to the  **Web Page Preview** command on the **File** menu.